microsoft/HAXPlaybook/README.md

 #### Task properties
 - name: The title of the task.
 - details: The message for to the task.
 HTML is supported.
+- visibleIf: A logic expression that controls whether or not this task is visible.
+This can be used to provide contextual tasks based on the user's choices in the survey.
+[Syntax documentation](#syntax-for-visibleif-logic)

+### Syntax for visibleIf logic
+SurveyJS includes a robust domain-specific language for controlling the flow of the survey.
+See https://surveyjs.io/Documentation/Library#conditions for the official documentation and examples.
+Configuring logic in the [survey creator](https://surveyjs.io/create-survey) is a good option if you don't want to handwrite code.

+Here are some basic examples to get you started.
+- Check if the user selected a certain choice: `"visibleIf": "{questionName} = 'choice'"`
+- Check if the user **did not** select a choice: `"visibleIf": "{questionName} <> 'choice'"`

 # Contributing